Xomega-Net/Xomega.Docs/docs/tutorial/2-search/6-dynamic-enum.md

 Once you have run the generator, you will see that it added a `read enum` operation to the object, and decorated it with the `xfk:enum-cache` specification.

 Since the result of the operation will be cached, we'll want to remove any extraneous parameters to minimize the amount of data in the cache.
-We will leave only the *ID* and *description* parameters, and a couple of other important attributes such as the *territory group*, which will allow us to do cascading selection later on, as illustrated below.
+We will leave only the *ID* and *description* (`name`) parameters, and a couple of other important attributes such as the territory `group`, which will allow us to do cascading selection later on, as illustrated below.

 ```xml title="sales_territory.xom"
 <object name="sales territory">